JenSans/Housing-Project/README.md

 - Square footage of a home has the highest correlation to price.
 - Homes with basements sell at a higher price on average.
+- Square footage of homes is heavily right skewed showing most homes under 4,000 square feet, so we exclude homes above this amount of square footage.
+We transform our price column using a natural logaritm to create a more normally distributed target.

 Baseline Model: